Debt Relief Letters

 To avoid getting taken advantage of by one of these companies, Iowa Lakes Community College recommends borrowers follow these simple precautions:

-- 1. Contact your loan servicer.
-Contact your student loan servicer with any questions regarding your loans.
+- Contact your student loan servicer with any questions regarding your loans.
 Your loan servicer is committed to helping our student loan customers achieve successful loan repayment.
 If you are having trouble managing your student loans, contact your servicer.
 They can help you review your repayment plan options, which may include income driven plans.

-- 2. Protect your personal information.
-Don’t share personal financial or sensitive information about your federal student aid, such as your FSA ID.
+- Protect your personal information.
+Don’t share personal, financial or sensitive information about your federal student aid, such as your FSA ID.

-- 3. Don’t pay for what is available for free.
-There are no fees to enroll in Income-Based Repayment, Pay As You Earn or other repayment options based on your income.
+- Don’t pay for what is available for free.
+There are no fees to enroll in Income-Based Repayment, Pay-As-You-Earn or other repayment options based on your income.

 Here are a few signs to watch out for:

 - You are asked to pay high fees in advance;

 - Your request for a company name, mailing address, or phone number is refused;

 - You feel high pressure to decide immediately; or,